Quantized plasmon modes for metallic nanoparticles of arbitrary shape with a generic dielectric function: Abstract

 \section{Abstract}

 In this work we introduce an effective approach to quantize the electromagnetic response of plasmonic metallic nanostructures.
 Their shape is arbitrary and they feature a realistic description of the frequency-dependent metal dielectric function that is based on experimental data.
 The derived quantum modes correctly reproduce the linear response macroscopic polarization of the nanoparticle upon external drive according to classical macroscopic Maxwell equations in the quasistatic limit.
-Such methodology paves the way for accurate modeling of plexcitonic system, where strong plasmon-molecule coupling and/or strong-driving fields call for a quantized description of the plasmonic response.
+We further investigate the coupling of these modes to a quantum-chemical molecular description.
+The presented methodology paves the way for accurate modeling of plexcitonic system, where strong plasmon-molecule coupling and/or strong-driving fields call for a quantized description of the plasmonic response.

 Plasmonic metallic nanoparticles (NPs) exhibit coherent and collective oscillations of the metal conduction electrons upon light irradiation.
 Such phenomenon, referred to as Localized Surface Plasmon Resonance (LSPR), leads to the enhancement of the external electromagnetic field in the proximity of the metal surface, down to molecular scale\cite{giannini2011,mayer2011,murray2007}.
 Over the past decades there has been rising interest in making use of NPs to shape molecular properties by coupling electronic transitions of molecules with the plasmon-enhanced local electromagnetic field arising from LSPRs.
 This area, known as molecular plasmonics\cite{della2013handbook}, has proved to be an effective non-invasive way of modulating molecular properties as a result of light-matter coupling at the nanoscale.
 Different applications have been illustrated, showcasing the capability of plasmonic systems to sizably modify molecular photoluminescence\cite{lakowicz2004,lakowicz2005,anger2006enhancement,yang2020,romanelli2021}, Raman scattering\cite{lee2019,dall2024,wang2020}, molecular energy transfer\cite{cao2021,imada2017single,kong2022,coane2024} and excited-state decay\cite{felicetti2020,torres2021,kuttruff2022}, just to name a few.